 The manner in which citizenship should be allocated is one of the most sensitive decisions in any political community.
 And yet, naturalization policies have no clear theory; they include “a little bit of everything”—citizenship tests, loyalty oaths, integration contracts, attachment requirements, and language demands.
-Some requirements are knowledge-based (language proficiency, civic knowledge), other demands are behavior-based (good moral character, residency), and others are based on ties with the host country (family, employment).
-Some requirements apply to entry into the territory, while others to access to citizenship.
-Very often, the goal of these policies is unknown, their format is arbitrary, their guiding ideology is controversial, their effectiveness is yet to be ascertained, and their justification is unclear.
+Some requirements are knowledge-based (language proficiency, civic knowledge), other demands are behavior-based (good moral character, residency), and others are based on ties with the host country (residency, family, employment).
+Often, the goal of these policies is unknown, their format is arbitrary, their guiding ideology is controversial, and their justification is unclear.